bimantorow/3d-movement/README.md

 # 3d Movement
 A project to help learn how to render objects and create a player in 3-dimensional space.
+Graphics done with SDL.

 ## Usage
 ```